Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

 \subsection{Automatic parameter tuning for Kaczmarz-type methods}

 The proposed method requires two preconditioning parameters: the maximum number of inner iterations $\ell_\text{max}$ in line 4 of Algorithm~\ref{AGPK} and the relaxation parameter $\omega$ used for the Kaczmarz-type inner iterations.
 Since the CPU time for the proposed method varies with the values of these parameters, it is desirable to determine the values automatically for any problem.
-Inspired by the idea in~\cite{MH13,MH15}, we perform the following procedure given as Algorithm~\ref{PTPK} using Kaczmarz-type methods alone for $Az=b$ before starting the outer iterations to determine the values of these parameters $\ell_\text{max}$ and $\omega_\text{opt}$.
+Inspired by the idea in~\cite{MH15}, we perform the following procedure given as Algorithm~\ref{PTPK} using Kaczmarz-type methods alone for $A\boldsymbol{z}=\boldsymbol{b}$ before starting the outer iterations to determine the values of these parameters $\ell_\text{max}$ and $\omega_\text{opt}$.
+Note that $\ell$ NE-SOR inner iterations of Algorithm~\ref{NE-SOR} is equivalent to $\ell m$ Kaczmarz inner iterations.

+Since the number of inner iterations in F-AB-GMRES does not have to be fixed for each outer iteration, we set $\ell_\text{max}$ determined by Algorithm~\ref{PTPK} to be the maximum number of inner iterations for each outer iteration.
+Since the parameter $\ell_\text{max}$ of RK and GRK changed from one time to another, we repeated steps 2--7 of Algorithm~\ref{PTPK} ten times and took the median.
+For AB-GMRES, we set $\ell_\text{max}$ determined by Algorithm~\ref{PTPK} to be the fixed number of inner iterations for each outer iteration.